peaclab/PACT/README.md

 # PACT: A Standard Cell Level to Architectural Level Parrallel Compact Thermal Simulator
+## Introduction
+PACT is a SPICE-based PArallel Compact Thermal simulator (PACT) that enables fast and accurate standard cell level to architectural level steady-state and transient parallel thermal simulation.
+PACT utilizes the advantages of multi-core processing (OpenMPI) and includes several solvers to speed up both steady-state and transient simulations.
+PACT can be easily extended to model a variety of emerging integration and cooling technologies, such as 3D stacking, liquid cooling via microchannels, and others, by simply modifying the thermal netlist.
+PACT can be also used with popular architectural level performance and power simulators to evaluate the thermal profile.

 All the source code are located inside the /src folder include the SuperLU solver as well as the SPICE solvers.
 SPICE solvers are currently seperate into SPICE_steady and SPICE_transient.

 To run thermal simulations, go to /RuntimeAnalysis/scripts/ and run qsub_10mm.py, qsub_20mm.py, and qsub_Hetero_500um.py .
 You can choose various synthetic power profiles and floorplans within the python script.